Wolseley 6/90

 The Wolseley 6/90 is a car produced by Wolseley Motors Limited in the United Kingdom from 1954 to 1959.
 Announced on the first day of the October 1954 British Motor Show, the 6/90 replaced the 6/80 as the company's flagship model.
 It was badged with Six-Ninety on the bonnet and with 6/90 on the bootlid.

 Whereas the postwar austerity 6/80 had shared all but its radiator shell and interior finish with the Morris Six, the 6/90 design used the Italian-style body panels of the previous year's Riley Pathfinder, although (because big Wolseleys were all six-cylinder cars) not Riley's traditional sporting "big four" engine or its suspension.
 These Morris, Riley and Wolseley cars had all been designed by the Nuffield Organization before it merged with Austin to become BMC.
 All three marques would soon be heavily involved in BMC's badge engineering.

 The Pathfinder and 6/90 were Nuffield designs.
 The Wolseley received the new BMC C-Series straight-6, an engine that produced 95 hp (71 kW) coupled to a four-speed manual transmission.
-The 6/90 was not given the Pathfinder's sophisticated rear suspension but some versions had Riley refinements like a right-hand gear lever on the floor.
+The 6/90 was not given the Pathfinder's sophisticated rear suspension but later versions had Riley refinements like a right-hand gear lever on the floor.

 The interior features a grey striped formica instrument panel and central large chrome mesh "cheese-cutter" speaker grille.
 The hand brake control was under the dash to the side of the steering column and the gearchange was column mounted opposite the dip switch.
 The leather trimmed front seats were mounted closely together and the rear bench had a fold down centre arm rest.

 In total, 5776 of the Series I cars were made before the Series II 6/90 entered production in 1957.

 The Motor magazine tested a 6/90 in 1955 and found it to have a top speed of 96 mph and acceleration from 0-60 mph in 17.3 seconds.
 A fuel consumption of 21.6 mpgimp was recorded.
 The test car cost £1063 including taxes.

 It is also somewhat notorious for leading to the sacking of its designer Gerald Palmer (by BMC's Leonard Lord) in favour of Alec Issigonis.